 Hey everyone I cannot tell you how many times I have been asked “what is the best personal trainer certification?”.
 I decided to make a complete guide on the best personal trainer programs so that there would be a one stop resource on the topic.
 There are three ways to absorb the content of this article.
 Choose which way is the best for you to learn and you will be taken to that part of the article.
 You can either read the full guide on the top ten certifications (the most information), check out my quick comparison chart of the top three certifications or watch my youtube video on the best certifications.
 Has health and fitness been an interest of yours for a long time?
 If you are like me then you probably want to turn your passion into a profession.
 Personal training could be the best career move you’ve ever made because you get to do what you love every single day that you work and get paid a good amount for it!
 And luckily, it does not take a super very time to become a personal trainer.
 This article will be showing you how to choose the best certification depending on the style of training you would like to perform.
 Another popular article of mine is the ACE vs NASM article, make sure to check that out.

 One of the most common questions I get asked by people that are just starting out in the industry is which certification to choose.
 And since my website is all about getting started in the personal training industry, choosing the correct certification is a huge part of that.

-Let’s get right into my best personal trainer certification article so you could find out which one is right for you!
+Let’s get right into my article on the best personal training courses so you can find out which one is right for you!

 Table of Contents